bryg/bryg/README.md

 👀 I’m interested in music, video games, and solving problems with my programs.

-👷‍ I'm currently working with Lua on a video game called StarBots.
+👷‍ I'm currently working on a video game called StarBots.

 🌱 I love learning new programming langangues.